aneezJaheez/PSN-CF-Recommender-System/README.md

 ### Source

 The data used in this model has been scraped from a popular game review site called [Metacritic](https://www.metacritic.com).
 The scraping algorithm has been built using the Python Beautiful Soup library.
+Click [here](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/metacriticScraper.py) to check out the code.

 The data obtained from the website includes the users and their respective reviews for all the video games on the Playstation 4.